Nissan Atlas: Europe

 The Atlas F22 was sold in Europe as the Nissan Cabstar and proved a popular truck in the UK market due to its reliability and ability to carry weight.
 The F22 Cabstar was available in the British market with the 1,952 cc Z20S OHC petrol engine.
 From 1990 the range widened and was sold as the Cabstar E. In Taiwan, the F22 continued to be sold as the "Yue Loong Homer".

 It was also used as recreational truck (motorhome conversions).
 It proved to be serious competition for the dated Bedford CF and Ford Transit which were its main competitors.
 The trucks popularity in the African market saw vast majority of the remaining early UK F22 models being exported to Africa.

 Australia

 Australia was another important market for the Atlas, where it took over after the previous Nissan Caball which was sold there from 1970 to 1981.
 It was later marketed as the Nissan Cabstar (1984–1992).
 It was built in Australia using many local components.

 F23/H41

 The H41 was launched in 1991 with the light duty F23 launched in 1992.
 The H42 followed in 1995.

 North America

-The UD 1400 was similar to the Atlas F23 featuring a 4.7 L turbo diesel 175 hp and was available until 2010.
+The UD 1400 was similar to the Atlas F23 featuring a 4.7-liter, 175 hp turbo-diesel MD-175 four-cylinder engine and was available until 2010.
+The MD-175 was actually a Hino J05D-TF engine provided for Nissan.